Enterprise-CMCS/macpro-mdct-carts/docs/section-schemas/backend-json-structure-documentation.rst

 ``options``
     Array of available choices.

-    Each choice is an object with a user-facing label in the `text` property and the the data representation in the `value` property.
+    Each choice is an object with a user-facing label in the `label` property and the the data representation in the `value` property.

     For example, a checkbox asking which characteristics of ideas apply would have this ``options`` property::

         [
-            { "text": "Colorless", "value": "colorless" },
+            { "label": "Colorless", "value": "colorless" },
-            { "text": "Green", "value": "green" },
+            { "label": "Green", "value": "green" },
-            { "text": "Sleeping", "value": "sleeping" }
+            { "label": "Sleeping", "value": "sleeping" }
         ]